LOAD METER BILL {{ stageWattsLabel }} {{ stageHoursLabel }} {{ stageRateLabel }}

 :

-Power and energy are related, but they are not the same thing.
-Watts measure the rate of electricity use at a moment.
-Kilowatt-hours measure electricity used over time.
-A 1,500 W space heater uses 1.5 kWh in one hour at full output, 12 kWh in eight hours, and 360 kWh in a 30-day month at that schedule.
-The same wattage can be cheap or expensive depending on runtime and rate, so a single nameplate number rarely tells the whole story.
+Watts and kilowatt-hours answer different questions.
+Watts describe the rate of electricity use at a moment.
+Kilowatt-hours describe energy used over time.
+A 1,500 W heater uses 1.5 kWh in one full-power hour and 360 kWh in a 30-day month at eight hours per day.
+The same wattage can be minor or expensive depending on runtime, cycling, and the electricity rate.

 Nameplate power